 Most of my art education took place at the International Center of Photography’s school, library, and museum; the Metropolitan Museum of Art; the New York Society Library; dozens of New York galleries; and of course the Frick Art Reference Library and the Frick Collection.
 I took classes for a couple of years at the Art Students League, the National Academy of Design, and the School of Visual Arts.

 The 1981/82 Guggenheim exhibition of the works of Giorgio Morandi and the 2013 documentary film on Saul Leiter In No Great Hurry were vitally important to me, coming as they did as I was contemplating, first, pivoting from a career in business to focussing on my art and, second, devoting more energy to photography and less to painting and drawing.

-My wife, Willa Cox, is also an artist (her website is willacox.com).
-She was raised in Hawaii and, in 1983, moved to New York for the art.
-Discussions with her about her works and my works and all the works we have seen together have been as important to me as any resource I mentioned in the second paragraph.
+My wife Willa Cox is a painter and printmaker (her website is willacox.com).
+Discussions with Willa about her works and my works and all the works we have seen together have been as important to me as any resource I mentioned in the preceding two paragraphs.